Q: How far away is Sayulita from Puerto Vallarta?

 Q: I’m 72 years old, can I still learn to surf?

 A: Yes, please!
-Here at Lunazul, we’d say 72 years young!
-If the desire to surf is present, why heed the call?!
 We’ve taught all ages of people to surf, from young children to retirees embarking on a new work-free, play-time lifestyle!
-If you have certain concerns, we recommend you shoot us an email with any questions / concerns you have, and we’ll set the learning to surf ball rolling!
+If you have certain concerns, we recommend you shoot us an email with any questions you have.

-Q: My 5 year old wants to surf; can Lunazul teach him?
+Q: My 5 year old wants to surf; can Lunazul teach him/her?

 A: Yes!
 Teaching kids to surf is one of our favorite pastimes.
-Lunazul has produced more than a few “little rippers” who grow into super-hyped “groms”, and advance into full on big wave riders!
-So please, bring us your children and we’ll mold them into water-wise warriors right before your eyes.
+Lunazul has produced more than a few “little rippers” who grow into super-hyped “groms”, and have surfing as a life-long hobby.